-The warm sunshine glimmered off the river as Yen and Jason were married under the arch at Scott’s Seafood on the River in Folsom, CA in front of family and friends.
-August in Sacramento is known for being hot and today was no different, but the Sacramento River provided the perfect backdrop for this happy couple who handed out parasols to their guests to combat the summer sun.
+The warm sunshine glimmered off the river as Yen and Jason were married under the arch at Scott’s Seafood on the River in Sacramento, CA in front of family and friends.
+September in Sacramento is known for being hot and today was no different, but the Sacramento River provided the perfect backdrop for this happy couple who handed out parasols to their guests to combat the summer sun.

-Dee and Kris Photography came to know Yen and Jason through a referral from Yen’s friends Tu-Ahn and Donovan.
+Dee and Kris Photography came to know Yen and Jason through a referral from Yen’s friends Tu-Anh and Donovan.
 They had the honor of photographing their wedding a while back and now were honored to capture Yen and Jason as well.

 Yen and her bridesmaids prepared for her day at The Citizen Hotel, built in 1925, in beautiful Downtown Sacramento.
 The gorgeous Governor’s Suite of The Citizen Hotel was the perfect setting for the bride to just enjoy her moments before her big day and all that goes into it.
 Make-up artist Preston Tran helped add to the bride’s own natural beauty.